Author has written 32 stories for Merlin, and Fairy Tales.

-Also, for those of you who are interested, I've begun my first original fic on a sister site - fictionpress.com, under fiction:fantasy, titled "The Mageman".
+Also, for those of you who are interested, original fiction on fictionpress.com, under fiction:fantasy.
+"The Mageman", and "The Tune-Tinker".
 Same nom de plume, same image... reviews always welcome. :D

 I came across BBC's Merlin by accident - channel surfing while bored, stumbling across old episodes running in an all-day marathon in preparation for a new season.
 I think it was the somewhere in the middle of episode 1...
 I was enchanted (pun intended) by the idea of a young, clumsy, naive Merlin, and an arrogant princeling who can't stand each other.
 Then there was the servant named Gwen... and a princess named Morgana...
 I ended up watching the rest of that season, all day long.